ruben1191018/cogsi-1190914-1191018-1191042/ca5/README.md

     docker build -t spring_application_image .

-We tagged the image with the name demo-image:latest, and to run the image used the following command:
+We tagged the image with the name spring_application_image, and to run the image used the following command:

     docker run -d --name spring_application_run -p 8080:8080 spring_application_image